NZGL/shiny_cuffdiff/README.md

 <b>Requirements (tested on these versions)</b>

-R version 3.2.2 (2015-08-14) -- "Fire Safety" /n
+R version 3.2.2 (2015-08-14) -- "Fire Safety" \n
 RStudio /n
-Shiny (this is installed during the startup process) /n cummeRbund (this is installed during the startup process) /n A valid cuffdiff directory (the cuffdiff.db can be rebuilt, but this is a very, very slow process, so this option is turned off by default)
+Shiny (this is installed during the startup process) \n cummeRbund (this is installed during the startup process) \n A valid cuffdiff directory (the cuffdiff.db can be rebuilt, but this is a very, very slow process, so this option is turned off by default)